-If you want an easy way to plot your story, we recommend the software Plottr.
+If you want an easy way to plot your story, I recommend the software Plottr.
 With it, you can easily follow the three act structure to outline your novel.
 More on that later.

 An Overview of the Three Act Structure

 The three act structure breaks down into major story beats that your protagonist(s) will follow.
 Here’s an overview of the structure to keep in mind as I go through each act and story beat/plot point in detail.

 - Inciting Incident